sasdf/ctf/tasks/2019/BalsnCTF/crypto/unpredictable/README.md

 There's also a harder version -- smaller randrange, or ultimately one bit randrange, and I still don't know how to solve it.

+## Fun facts
+* I thought `unpredictable` is the hardest one among those crypto.
+Apparently, it's not.

 # Solution
 Will be released 72 hours after the end of competition.